PalmBeachPost/courtssearch/readme.md

 TO DO
 ===
 - Make defendant names unique
-- Sort the names by numebr of charges
+- Sort the names by number of charges
 - Add details on what is happening in court today (look at column S and Y)
+- Drop names with 0 hits

 SUGGESTIONS